-The small intestine joins the large intestine in the lower right abdomen of the body.
-The two organs meet at a blind sac called the cecum and a small fingerlike process called the appendix.
+The small intestine joins the large intestine in the lower-right abdomen of the body.
+The two organs meet at a blind sac called the cecum and a small fingerlike organ called the appendix.
 Evolutionary biologists believe the cecum and appendix are vestiges of larger organs that may have been functional in human ancestors.

 The liver has an important function in processing the products of human digestion.
 For example, cells of the liver remove excess glucose from the bloodstream and convert the glucose to a polymer called glycogen for storage.

 The liver also functions in amino acid metabolism.
 In a process called deamination, it converts some amino acids to compounds that can be used in energy metabolism.
 In doing so, the liver removes the amino groups from amino acids and uses the amino groups to produce urea.
 Urea is removed from the body in the urine (see Chapter 26).
 Fats are processed into two-carbon units that can enter the Krebs cycle for energy metabolism.
 The liver also stores vitamins and minerals, forms many blood proteins, synthesizes cholesterol, and produces bile for fat digestion.